Rudolph de Trafford

-Sir Rudolph Edgar Francis de Trafford, 5th Baronet, (31 August 1894 - 16 August 1983) was a British aristocrat and banker who succeeded his brother to the de Trafford baronetage at the age of 77.
+Sir Rudolph Edgar Francis de Trafford, 5th Baronet, (31 August 1894 - 16 August 1983) was a British aristocrat and banker who succeeded his brother in the de Trafford baronetcy at the age of 77.

 Rudolph was the second son of Sir Humphrey de Trafford, 3rd Baronet and Violet Alice Maud Franklin.
 He attended Downside (Sep 1907 to Jul 1911), and Trinity College, Cambridge, where he was friends with Marshall Field III.
 After graduating with a BA in 1915, he fought in the First World War, being twice mentioned in despatches.
 In 1919, Rudolph joined Marshall Field in California for a vacation with Field's wife and children on Catalina Island.

 Career

 By 1931, Rudolph was working in London for the Boston investment bank Lee, Higginson & Co., which had also employed Marshall Field III.
 Although the bank collapsed in the Swedish match scandal in 1932, Rudolph continued to work for reformed company.
 In his capacity as the senior director in Europe of Higginson and Co, he negotiated at least two unsuccessful attempts at merger with the British investment house Kleinwort Benson in 1936 and 1938.